keisersoze/assignment2/README.md

 ### Operators

 All operators have been defined externally from the classes.
 We have provided an overload for each possible combination of type of matrix (`matrix<E, ...>`, `matrix_ref<E,type>`, `matrix_wrap<E>`).
 If an expression contains either only sums or multiplications between compile-time size matrices, then the type of the returned matrix will also be determined at compile-time.
-If the expression contains a mix of sums and multiplications then our operators are unable to determine the size at compile-time even if all the matrices sizes are known at compile-time.
+If the expression contains a mix of sums and multiplications then our operators are able to determine the size at compile-time if all the matrices sizes are known at compile-time.

 The `operator*` allows the client to multiply two matrices having the same type.
 A sequence of multiplication produces a `multiplication_proxy<E>` object which stores all the matrices converting them into a `matrix_wrap<E>` and the quasi-optimal multiplication order is decided at runtime using the largest-dimension compression heuristic.
 Similarly to the `matrix` class, `multiplication_proxy` comes in a variant for multiplications between matrices with dimensions known at compile-time, i.e. `matrix<E,H,W>`.